 %t Set the subline display time.
-The '%t' is followed by either integer seconds (%t5), or seconds and tenths of a second (%t3.5).
+The '%t' is followed by either integer seconds (%t5), or seconds and tenths of a second within () e.g. (%t(3.5)).

 Each alternating subline can still be optionally scrolled while it is being displayed, and scrollable formats can be displayed on the same line with non-scrollable formats (such as track elapsed time) as long as they are separated into different sublines.
 Example subline definition: